Creating a Homework Environment

 Some parents can be more patient going through assignments than others; some kids are more receptive than others.

 Honestly consider the personalities at play.
-Be aware and adjust when your approach isn’t working: Consider checking an online resource (check out our homework help websites), calling someone else in the class, or taking a break and coming back later.
+Be aware and adjust when your approach isn’t working: Consider checking an online resource, calling someone else in the class or taking a break and coming back later.

 You also can take advantage of free tutors both online and at local libraries if helping your child just isn’t working out.